28 December, 2018

 Another issue with this topic is that thoughts may come from individuals who have either done or not done their own 'personal growth' work.
 Here, I introduce the psychological concept of "projection", whereby things I dislike about myself get assigned to others around me.
 My point here is that someone who believes humans are essentially evil or sinful may not have confronted their own demons or Jung's concept of "shadow", and therefore has little real understanding of others.
 These individuals talk about their own opinion or understanding of the world from their own skewed viewpoint and make their own shortcomings about others.

-It is nearly impossible to see things objectively, as we are all seeing the world from a necessarily singular, individual viewpoint.
+the world from a necessarily singular, individual viewpoint.
 Instead of demanding that all people are one way or another, it may be more helpful to consider each person as they are.
 Rather than demanding that 'everyone is selfish' and behaving as if that were true, find out how each person is on their own.
 We can, at a minimum, acknowledge that-despite a possible 'nature'-all humans are able to change and grow.
 This would allow us to accept how we are now while working to become better versions of ourselves.